michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.7.11 =
+- Changed the error level of custom errors for using deprecated items.

 = 3.7.10 - 2016/01/13 =
 - Added the `load()` method to the post type factory class which gets called when the `edit.php` page of the post type starts loading.
 - Optimized performance in the common admin area.